 Most of the time the decentralized VPN nodes set their prices on their own, and offer the bandwidth they need to the network for a certain amount of tokens for the network.
 There is no fixed cost for joining the network or advertised bandwidth.
 Additionally, since there is no initial cost, you pay for the decentralized VPN bandwidth you use.

-Is it Worth Using a Decentralized VPN?
+Is it Worth Using a Decentralized VPN

 A VPN can help you increase your security and privacy online.
-Therefore, the most crucial issue you have to answer is whether a VPN that is decentralized is more secure than a traditional VPN?
+Therefore, the most crucial issue you have to answer is whether a VPN that is decentralized is more secure than a traditional VPN.

 If you take a look at the facts, a d-VPN would seem to be the safest choice ever.
-Who wouldn’t want greater privacy, greater anonymity and less risk of tracking data?
+Who wouldn’t want greater privacy, greater anonymity, and less risk of tracking data?

 But, the reality isn’t as simple as they seem.
-Because the decentralized VPN services are fairly new and aren’t widely available, there aren’t many choices for users.
+Because decentralized VPN services are fairly new and aren’t widely available, there aren’t many choices for users.
 Currently, few things are fully functional and can deliver balanced VPN service.

 As far as I know, Orchid is one of the safest decentralized VPN services that are compatible with Android devices.
-You just need to download from the play store then sign up to Orchid, purchase network credits and you are ready to go.
+You just need to download from the play store then sign up to Orchid, and purchase network credits and you are ready to go.
 Unlike other android free VPN services, Orchid provides a good connection speed.
 You don’t need to change location and service when slow internet prevents regular internet activity.
 However, it is a matter of some luck to exit the node which will be a problem if you are trying to access a service in a specific country.